-This month's ProAct Traders “Pay Your Mortgage Trade” idea is found in the GBPCHF pair.
+This month's ProAct Traders “Pay Your Mortgage Trade” idea is found in the GBPJPY pair.

 How to trade it?
-You will need to wait for your set-up to show up, for London & New York traders, that will mean waiting for the break of the slope support and a break of the 0.214 Fibo @ 1.2716.
-Take your first entry on the formation of a “break, hook and go” below the Slope support and use the respective risk reward ratio to start trading this currency pair.
-Wait for Rallies to add to this position.
-DO NOT TRY AND CROWD THIS PAIR WITH TIGHT STOPS.
+You will need to wait for your set-up to show up, for London & New York traders, that will mean waiting for the open and close or if a correction @ the 143.01.
+Take your first entry and use the respective risk reward ratio to start trading this currency pair.
+We have preplaced entry orders (sell stops) on the break of each Fib and any rally should be considered an area to add to the position.
+DO NOT TRY AND CROWD THIS PAIR WITH TIGHT STOPS until the first square up.
 Remember the “pullback is your friend” in route so use those to add to the position.
-The pair typically has pullbacks in the 150 pips range so every pullback could add an additional 150 pips to the trade with another position.
-Currently the ATR (Average True Range) of the currency is 130 Pips per day, so this might take about 1 1/2 - 2 weeks!
+The pair typically has pullbacks in the 250 pips range so every pullback could add an additional 250 pips to the trade with another position.
+Currently the ATR (180 Day - Average True Range) of the currency is 176 Pips per day, so this might take about 2 - 3 weeks with pullbacks!

 Our trading methodology is based on proprietary technical indicators.
 We pay attention to what the big banks are doing in the markets (the Big Boys) and specifically look for opportunities that have a high opportunity and low risk.
 We always identify our target before entering a trade, and we focus on the risk of the trade instead of the reward.
 We have (and follow) rules, and we press our winning trades without exception.

 Remember that we recommend that you always trade with stops.
 And if you don't trust yourself or think you'll get cold feet in a long trade like this, then place the trade and walk away.
 Better to get taken out by a stop or target than to second guess an active trade and take yourself out.
 Do your research before you place your own trade.
 Trust your research.